Usages of standard dashboard nodes¶

 Note

-Open Visual Flow Creator dashboard to view the output.
+The following graphic shows the output of "image/video" node in the dashboard window.
 Click the "FUN" or "BLAZES" buttons to play the videos from the source.

 To execute the example flow using audio node, follow these steps: